zetapadosi/padosi-frontend/README.md

 Padosi helps you connect with your neighbors and community.

 ### Tech Stack
-React - Redux - Express
+Next.js - Redux - Express

 - [Production](http://padosi-frontend.vercel.app/)